10 portfolio data sources every effective PMO needs to know

 A structured prioritization framework like the Analytic Hierarchy Process (AHP) forces stakeholders to make pairwise comparisons, revealing what they actually value rather than what they say they value.
 The result is a defensible, transparent priority score for every project in the portfolio - proper prioritization data that can be interrogated, challenged, and trusted.

-Politics doesn't disappear.
-But it gets a lot harder to argue with a number.
+Politics doesn't disappear, but it's a lot harder to argue with well-built data than an opinionated colleague.

 ✅ 3.
 Financials: Portfolio Management Data That Aligns With Finance